gmac/sidekiq-heroku-autoscale/README.md

 ```

 **Options**

-- `api_token:` prefer the ENV variable whenever possible.
+- `api_token:` optional, same as SIDEKIQ_HEROKU_AUTOSCALE_API_TOKEN.
+Always prefer the ENV variable, or dynamically insert this.
-- `app_name:` name of the managed Heroku app.
+- `app_name:` optional, same as SIDEKIQ_HEROKU_AUTOSCALE_APP.
-- `processes:` a list of Heroku process types and specific options for each.
+- `processes:` a list of Heroku process types named in your Procfile.
 For example, `worker` or `sidekiq`.
 - `process.system.watch_queues:` a list of Sidekiq queues to watch for work, or `*` for all queues.
-To avoid conflicts, queue names MUST be mutually exclusive.
-That means queue names can only be listed once across all processes, and that select queue names cannot be combined with `*`-all.
+Queue names must be mutually exclusive to avoid collisions.
+That means a queue name may only appear once across all processes, and that `*` (all) may not be combined with other names.
 - `process.system.include_retrying:` specifies if the Sidekiq retry set should be included while assessing workload.
+Watching retries may cause in undesirable levels of uptime.
 - `process.system.include_scheduled:` specifies if the Sidekiq scheduled set should be included while assessing workload.
 Watching scheduled jobs may cause undesirable levels of idle uptime.
 Also, no new jobs will be scheduled unless Sidekiq is running.
 - `process.scale.mode:` accepts "binary" (on/off) or "linear" (scaled to workload).
 - `process.scale.max_workers:` maximum allowed concurrent dynos.
 In binary mode, this will be the fixed operating capacity.
-- `process.throttle:` number of seconds to throttle between revaluating scale.
+- `process.throttle:` number of seconds to throttle between scale evaluations.
 The default is 10, meaning we'll only hit the Heroku API once every ten seconds, regardless of how many jobs are queued during that time.
 - `process.quiet_buffer:` number of seconds to quiet a dyno (stopping it from taking on new work) before downscaling its process.
 This buffer occurs _before_ reducing the number of dynos for a given process type.
-You should also extend the cooldown period using `sidekiq -T 25`.
-Note that no new upscaling will occur during a quiet buffer.
+After downscale, you may configure an [additional quietdown threshold](https://github.com/mperham/sidekiq/wiki/Deployment#heroku).
+Note that no other scale transitions (up or down) are allowed during a quiet buffer.

 ## Tests